 Exercise in the form of cardio, strength training, mobility and stretching is proven to be the most effective way to keep back pain away.

-Furthermore, maintenance therapy such as attending chiropractic, massage therapy and physiotherapy and kinesiology on a routine basis can help identify movement dysfunctions and tightness that may be building up as a result of daily life, work and sports.
+Furthermore, maintenance therapy such as attending chiropractic, massage therapy, physiotherapy and kinesiology sessions on a routine basis can help identify movement dysfunctions and tightness that may be building up as a result of daily life, work and sports.

 Maintenance therapy is a fantastic way to work with trained professionals that can help guide you towards improving your overall wellness and fine tuning your exercise routine.

 Learning how to move efficiently and effectively while keeping your joints mobile and muscle flexible is the best way to prevent lower back pain.